-Mexico's hurricane season is the same as the Caribbean islands: June to November, with most activity between August and October, affecting the Pacific Coast, Yucatan Peninsula and Gulf Coast.
-Severe storms, mudslides, landslides, and flooding usually follow hurricanes, with coastal areas experiencing the most damage compared to inland areas.
+Like much of the Caribbean, Mexico's hurricane season is between June and November, with most activity between August and October, affecting the Pacific Coast, Yucatan Peninsula and Gulf Coast.
+Severe storms, mudslides, landslides, and flooding usually follow hurricanes, with coastal areas experiencing the most damage.

 If a hurricane strikes while you are in Mexico, you should get plenty of warning so you can prepare to evacuate or ride it out.
-Keep your eye on local news reports and social media.
-Always follow instructions from local authorities.
+Keep an eye on local news reports and social media, and always follow instructions from local authorities.
 For more tips on how to prepare, read our article on hurricane safety.

 On average, Mexico experiences 4,200 earthquakes each year with a magnitude of 4.5 or more.
-Such is the strength of some of these earthquakes that in 2017, a 8.2 magnitude quake ruptured the Cocos tectonic plate in two.
+Such is the strength of some of these earthquakes that in 2017, a 8.2 magnitude quake ruptured the Cocos tectonic plate.

 While the likelihood of experiencing a major earthquake in Mexico is low, it's important that you know what to do should you find yourself rattling and rolling.

-For more information, read our expert's tips on earthquake preparation, survival and post event tips.
+For more information, read our expert tips on earthquake preparation, survival and post-event tips.

 Pay attention to local news reports and government warnings about any volcano in Mexico.
 While hiking up a volcano might be a great way to see Mexico's natural landscape, it's not a great place to be if the volcano decides to wake up.
 Do not disobey any volcano closures.

-Aside from the obvious risk of mosquitos in parts of Mexico, there are other critters which can bite or give you a nasty sting.
+Aside from the obvious risk of mosquitos in parts of Mexico, there are other critters that can bite or give you a nasty sting.